Kirilliriks/Bedrodium/README.md

 Requires Sodium.

-Small optimization by removing the invisible sides of the bedrock.
+Small optimization by removing the invisible sides of the bedrock ( More precisely, all the lower polygons of the chunk are removed)

 ---
 I do not guarantee that this modification will work well.